JAForbes/ld46/thoughts.md

 I guess that leaves me with some kind of prefix...  okay solved that... except - I was thinking of using bss to generate the class names for the styles, so I can't prefix them.

 But that's ok, I can just store all the class names bss created on my behalf.

+#### 2020-04-20    07:08 AM

+Lost a lot of time last night trying to figure out a performance issue.
+I tried to use the profiler and it wouldn't show any of my code running just a lot of empty microtasks with no stack.
+It only happened if I wrote to a stream in a touch handler.
+So I figured it was the code reacting to the streams that was slow.
+Then I tried using `onkeydown` duplicating the touch code and dropping it in there - no issue.

+Literally the same process, somehow ran fine, 60fps.
+So what gives?

+On a hunch, I wondered if hammer.js just emits too fast.
+If the events emit so fast that there's not enough frame budget left, requestAnimationFrame just won't run.
+It's not synchronous, but it's basically synchronous because of the frequency.

+So I added some small change to my gestures service, basically buffering events and calling the visitor in a batch every frame.
+And suddenly everything worked.

+Problem is there's only 3 or 4 hours left of the jam.
+But wow did I learn a lot.